andy-byers/CalicoDB/doc/design.md

 Second, there can only be a single writer at any given time.
 Multiple simultaneous readers are allowed to run while there is an active writer, however.
 This means that if a database is being accessed by multiple threads or processes, certain calls may return with `Status::busy()`.

-The WAL, being a sequential log, provides a total ordering of all operations performed on the database since the last checkpoint reset.
-This makes it perfect for serializing writers and providing snapshot isolation for readers.
-Each connection just needs to know what part of the WAL is safe to access.

 Concurrency control in CalicoDB relies on a few key mechanisms described here.
 First, locking is coordinated on the shm file, using the `File::shm_lock()` API.